safe-global/safe-docs/safe-apps/get-started.md

 ### Manifest

-It is mandatory that your app exposes a `manifest.json` file in the root dir with this structure:
+It is mandatory that your app exposes a `manifest.json` file in the root directory with this structure:

 ```json
 {